JustAhmed/JustAhmed.github.io/_posts/Android/2023-01-16-Allsafe Walkthrough - Part 1.markdown

 ## 10. Vulnerable WebView
 ![29](/assets/images/Android/Allsafe/29.jpg){: width="300" height="450"}

-The challenge first requires to show an alert dialog and to access `/etc/hosts` from the filesystem. <br />
+The challenge first requires showing an alert dialog and to access `/etc/hosts` from the filesystem. <br />
-The second part looks simple enough as it hints that file scheme is supported in this web view so I tried `file:///etc/hosts` and it worked.
+The second part looks simple enough as it hints that the `file` scheme is supported in this web view so I tried `file:///etc/hosts` and it worked.

 ![30](/assets/images/Android/Allsafe/30.jpg){: width="400" height="550"}